-The AILG IT Committee collaborates with MIT’s IS&T department on a variety of technical projects for the FSILG community, including the following:
+The AILG IT Committee collaborates with MIT’s IS&T (Information Systems and Technology) department on a variety of technical projects for the FSILG community, including the following:

 - Providing fiber optic Internet connections to FSILG houses.

 - Providing wireless networks within FSILG houses.